Finite-Time Minimax Bounds and an Optimal Lyapunov Policy in Queueing Control: Numerical Experiments

 We compare the finite-time performance of $\LyapOpt$ and MaxWeight as the number of parallel queues $n$ increases from 2 to 8.
-For each $n$, the scheduling set $\mathcal{D}$ is generated by uniformly sampling $10n$ vectors with integer entries between 1 and 10.
-Then, 2000 arrival rate vectors—each representing a distinct scenario—are sampled uniformly from the boundary of the capacity region $\Pi$.
-Arrivals follow Binomial distributions with fixed variance 1 per queue, calibrated to match the sampled arrival rate vectors.
-Each simulation run spans 1000 time slots, and results are averaged over 100 independent runs.
-Table~\ref{tab:lyapopt_vs_maxweight} reports, for each dimension $n$, the proportion of scenarios where the ratio
+For each $n$, the time-invariant scheduling set $\mathcal{D}_\star$ is generated by uniformly sampling $10n$ vectors with integer entries between 1 and 10.
+Subsequently, 2000 arrival rate vectors are uniformly drawn from the boundary of the capacity region $\rho\Pi(\mathcal{D}_\star)$, each representing a distinct scenario (a total of 2000 scenarios per $n$).
+In each scenario, arrivals evolve i.i.d.\ over time according to Gamma distributions with fixed variance $1$ per queue, calibrated to match the corresponding sampled arrival rate vector, while departures are modeled as Gamma random variables with fixed variance $1$ per queue, calibrated to match the departure vectors selected by the policy.

-falls below 1, 0.9, and 0.5, respectively—indicating cases where $\LyapOpt$ outperforms MaxWeight.
-These results show that for a wide range of queues, $\LyapOpt$ consistently outperforms MaxWeight, sometimes substantially so.

-Figures~\ref{fig:total3} and~\ref{fig:sq3} show a representative case with $n=8$ queues and an arrival rate on the boundary of the capacity region, where $\LyapOpt$ significantly outperforms MaxWeight.
+Figures~\ref{fig:total3} and~\ref{fig:sq3} show a representative case with $n=8$ and an arrival rate on the boundary of the capacity region $\Pi(\mathcal{D}_\star)$, corresponding to the heavy-traffic regime.
+The results are averaged over 1000 independent realizations, and the accompanying error bars indicate $95\%$ confidence intervals.
+Both figures demonstrate that $\LyapOpt$ significantly outperforms MaxWeight.
 In Figure~\ref{fig:total3}, both policies appear to exhibit $\sqrt{T}$ growth, but $\LyapOpt$ maintains consistently lower total queue length.
 Figure~\ref{fig:sq3} further shows reduced queue imbalance under $\LyapOpt$, as reflected in the lower sum of squared queue lengths.

+Figures~\ref{fig:total_rho0.9} and~\ref{fig:before_arrivals} illustrate a representative case with $n=8$ and an arrival rate on the boundary of the capacity region $\rho\Pi(\mathcal{D}_\star)$ for $\rho=0.9$, corresponding to the interior regime.
+Specifically, the vertical axis in Figure~\ref{fig:total_rho0.9} is $\sum_{i=1}^n Q_i(T)$, while in Figure~\ref{fig:before_arrivals} it is $\sum_{i=1}^n(Q_i(T)- A_i(T))$.
+The results are averaged over 10,000 independent realizations, and the accompanying error bars indicate $95\%$ confidence intervals.
+Both figures demonstrate that $\LyapOpt$ outperforms MaxWeight and that the system reach stability quickly.
+In Figure~\ref{fig:before_arrivals}, after removing the common new arrivals, we can see that the queue length under the $\LyapOpt$ policy is noticeably smaller than that under MaxWeight.